BrokenFlows/Lak/README.md

 ## Instructions

 The following instructions will provide details on how to assemble the project as well as covering the materials required.

-The project requires some readily available keyboard components, some custom 3D printed components, and a nice!nano microcontroller which (at the time of writing) is available at somewhat frequent but irregular intervals.
+The [BoM](#Bill-of-Materials) outlines this further, but by way of materials, the project requires some readily available keyboard components, some custom 3D printed components, and a nice!nano microcontroller which (at the time of writing) is available at somewhat frequent but irregular intervals.

+The [assembly](#Pre-Wiring) of the project will require some soldering which won't be difficult but may be time-consuming.
+If you're new to soldering, I recommend checking out [this YouTube playlist of soldering how-to videos](https://youtube.com/playlist?list=PLYbmtQOxpiujxQlyrUXsafJzl7sxFdSJW).

 ### Hardware